 “The Walworth County Service Officer gave me a blank stare of disbelief when they assisted me with filing claims where I dealt with a Veterans Administration claims decision of a severe anxiety disorder and sent me on my way,” said Dean.

-Dean’s Husband Gets Hit by a Drunk Driver:
+Dean’s Trauma Faces her Husband Hit by a Drunk Driver On Base:

 Her dedication to the Veterinarian industry was her focus to pull her through.
 Not only had Dean come to endure one of the hardest moments of her life, she also had to embrace for the news her credits from another school were not transferrable.